 13. COLLEGE DANCE PROFESSOR

-Experience and knowledge of tumbling, acrobatics, stunts, and cheerleading are also required rather than a solid background in ballet.
+Experience and knowledge of tumbling, acrobatics, stunts, and cheerleading may also be required rather than a solid background in ballet or jazz dance.

 15. DANCE EXAMINER FOR A SYLLABUS SUCH AS RAD OR CECCHETTI